 But Brian is a thoughtful, intelligent reviewer whose opinion I respect.
 My first thought — shared with Brian — was that I should have handled Ruby Jane’s response to Peter differently.
 But once Lost Dog evolved from a standalone to a piece of a larger whole, this apparent flaw became an opportunity — the chance to turn a less than ideal choice into an element of Ruby Jane’s character.
-I set out to understand and reveal why the smart, witty, funny, attractive, ambitious Ruby Jane Whittaker would take a near stranger — a man suspected of murder no less — into her bed.
+I set out to understand and reveal why the smart, witty, funny, ambitious Ruby Jane Whittaker would take an annoying near stranger — a man suspected of murder no less — into her bed.

 The seeds of County Line were planted.

 Chasing Smoke was Skin’s story.
 Peter appeared only as a topic of conversation between Ruby Jane and Skin.
 Ruby Jane herself had a small—if important—role.
 My plan was to focus on Skin in the short term, but lay the foundation for further exploration of Ruby Jane in future stories.
 During her chats with Skin, I hinted at her self-doubts and implied a past which contributes not only to her strengths, but her weaknesses.